• ANZCA Environmental Sustainability Network

-The Executive Council is made up of recent TRA2SH Steering Committee members from Australia and New Zealand.
-Their responsibility is to ensure the progress and survival of TRA2SH through governance and administration, and provide support and guidance to the Steering Committee.
+TRA2SH has merged with ANZCA’s Enviromental Sustainability Network (ESN) in 2023.
+The ANZCA ESN is comprised of various ANZCA fellows, and previous TRA2SH Steering Committee members from Australia and New Zealand.
+Their responsibility is to continue to promote and oversee TRA2SH as its trainee network, and provide support and guidance to the Steering Committee.

 • Trainee Steering Committee